jfischoff/distributed-flow/README.md

 `distributive-flow` is simple method for zero-downtime deployment of socket based `Haskell` applications.
 Notably, it can bootstrap itself, facilating interactive development.

+`distributive-flow` is a library that used to make executables able reload themselves and manage switching between versions.

-`df` is meant to manage multiple versions of the same executable on a clusters of machines.
+`df` is a command for orchastrating `distributive-flow` applications. `df` is meant to manage multiple versions of the same executable on a clusters of machines.

+`df` is configured with an `Image`, `[PublicKey]`, a `Backend`,

 `df` maintains a durable store of an `[Address]` and `(Map String Address)` or `Node`s is deploy to.